 2. Remove The Discharge Nozzle

 The discharge nozzle is the small, pointed end of the fire extinguisher that was used to expel the pressurized gas and extinguish flames.
 Carefully remove it from the top of the container by unscrewing it counter-clockwise.
 There is usually a seal around the nozzle that will come off with it, so be careful not to lose it.
-Discard the discharge nozzle with regular waste management procedures.
+The discharge nozzle can be discarded normally.

 3. Release Any Remaining Pressure In The Cylinder